All 2026 dates on sale. Register before December 31!

 Key timeline for Eli Lilly’s orforglipron:

 The approval of the first oral GLP-1 pill for weight loss expands the treatment landscape for obesity.
-By delivering comparable weight loss results without the need for injections, it provides GLP-1 therapy as an option for patients who prefer oral medications.
+By delivering comparable weight loss results to injectable semaglutide in clinical trials, without the need for injections, it provides GLP-1 therapy as an option for patients who prefer oral medications or who have avoided injectables.

 For aesthetic medicine practitioners, understanding the nuances of this new treatment option—including its efficacy, dosing requirements, and cost—is key to guiding patients holistically through their aesthetic and wellness journeys.